electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/paint/_index.md

 ![Audi Q4 ](paint_geyserblue_1.png "Audi Q4 50 e-tron quattro in geyser blue metallic with contrast color")

+The below footage shows dynamic driving scenes of the Audi Q4 Sportback e-tron in the colour Geyser blue on the streets of Lübeck.

+{{< youtube NJVqjK02u7M>}}

 ## Typhoon Grey

 Color code **2L**